-The two reviewers will assess the risk of bias of included studies using the Cochrane Risk of Bias tool (Higgins and Green, 2011).
-Specifically, the reviewers will assess risks of bias related to the following: random sequence generation (selection bias), allocation concealment (selection bias), blinding of participants and providers (performance bias), blinding of outcome assessors (detection bias), completeness of reporting outcome data (attrition bias), and selective outcome reporting (reporting bias).Involvement of the intervention developers in evaluation of its efficacy will be noted as a potential source of bias.
+The two reviewers will assess the risk of bias of the included studies using the Cochrane Risk of Bias tool (Higgins and Green, 2011).
+Specifically, the following criteria/biases will be assessed: random sequence generation (selection bias), allocation concealment (selection bias), blinding of participants and providers (performance bias), blinding of outcome assessors (detection bias), completeness of reporting outcome data (attrition bias), and selective outcome reporting (reporting bias).
+Involvement of the intervention developers in evaluation of its efficacy will be noted as a potential source of bias.